-When Marian brought up the subject at dinner, Daddy explained it: "Praying is something that people invented, it gives them comfort.
+When Marian brought up the subject at dinner, Daddy explained: "Praying is something that people invented because it gives them comfort.
 Don't count on praying, dear.
 You have to do things yourself.
-What you pray for you do not necessarily get!"
+What you pray for, you do not necessarily get!"

 A week later, when Marian came home from school, Mamma was gone.
 Sara said, "Your mother is in the hospital."

-Marian put her four dolls in a shopping bag to give to Mary Ellen Warner who thought having a lot of dolls was very important.
-The green ribbon went into the waste basket, the cotton was flushed down the toilet.
-Then she broke the Christmas tree balls one by one and put the pieces in the kitchen trash can.
+Marian put the green ribbon in the wastebasket, and flushed the cotton down the toilet.
+Then, she broke the Christmas tree balls one by one and put the pieces in the kitchen trash can.
 She handed the royal rickshaw to Sara the maid.

 Sara said, "Maybe you should keep it, and give it to your baby brother.
 He's coming home with your Mamma day after tomorrow."